Augustin Emil Hofmann von Hofmannsthal

 Augustin Emil Hofmann von Hofmannsthal (26 January 1815 – 31 August 1881) was an Austrian industrialist.

 Early life

 Hofmann was born in Vienna, Austria on 26 January 1815.
 He was a younger son of Therese (née Schefteles) von Hofmannsthal and Isaak Löw Hofmann, Edler von Hofmannsthal.
 Among his siblings was Elise von Hofmannsthal (whose sister-in-law, Adelheid Herz, married Carl Mayer von Rothschild).

 His father was a Jewish tobacco farmer who was made a member of the hereditary nobility, as "Edler von Hofmannsthal," by the Emperor of Austria in 1835.

 Career

 He was a silk breeder, factory owner, and the head of his father's subsidiary business-house in Milan.
-He was a recipient of the Civil Cross of Merit of Austria-Hungary.
+He was a recipient of the Cross of Merit of Austria-Hungary.

 Personal life

 He converted to Catholicism and, on 5 May 1839, married Petronilla Antonia Cäcilia (née von Rhò) Ordioni (1815–1898) in Milan.
 The marriage was later found to be invalid due to a legal defect when it was conducted, so they married again Vienna on 8 April 1850.
 Petronilla, a daughter of Anton Maria von Rhò and widow of Pietro Ordioni (who died in 1835), was from an aristocratic Italian family.
 Together, they were the parents of: